Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes: Preliminaries

 By invoking Lemma~\ref{lem:delete last two letters from special link}, we see that if $\rphi$ is a Fibonacci link of rank $r\geq 2$, then $\hatrphi$ and $\doublehatrphi$ are Fibonacci links of ranks $r-1$ and $r-2$, respectively.
 The following proposition describes the connection between a Fibonacci chain and the Coxeter graph.
 Recall that the \emph{star graph} $S_k$ with one internal node and $k$ leaves is defined to be the complete bipartite graph $K_{1,k}$.

-\begin{proposition} Suppose $(W,S)$ is a simply-laced triangle-free Coxeter system of type $\Gamma$ and let $\ralpha$ be a link of rank $r\geq 1$.
+\begin{proposition} Suppose $(W,S)$ is a simply-laced triangle-free Coxeter system of type $\Gamma$ and let $\ralpha$ be a link of rank at least one.
 Then $\ralpha$ is braid equivalent to a Fibonacci link if and only if the induced subgraph $\Gamma[\supp(\ralpha)]$ is a star graph. \end{proposition}